Prove that Synopsys DesignWare SATA IP Solution would excel in products from diverse manufacturers.

 “As a result of such diverse uses, SATA-IO certification is very important to us,” said Posner.

 However, other interoperability scenarios could not provide the detailed reporting and debugging that Synopsys needed to ensure the quality and performance desired by their customers.
 They needed a SATA-IO certification center that could deliver.

-Synopsys turned to the UNH-IOL’s SATA Consortium to achieve SATA-IO certification for its DesignWare SATA IP Solution.
-The consortium is the only SATA-IO certification laboratory in North America and takes advantage of a unique collaborative testing model that is dedicated to improving SATA systems.
-Particularly, the UNH-IOL SATA consortium looks to go beyond certification alone, ensuring that quality testing and debugging is performed on devices and hosts seeking SATA-IO certification.
+Synopsys turned to the UNH-IOL’s SATA Testing to achieve SATA-IO certification for its DesignWare SATA IP Solution.
+The Testing Service is the only SATA-IO certification laboratory in North America and takes advantage of a unique collaborative testing model that is dedicated to improving SATA systems.
+Particularly, the UNH-IOL SATA Testing looks to go beyond certification alone, ensuring that quality testing and debugging is performed on devices and hosts seeking SATA-IO certification.

 “We were able to uncover a number of corner case issues that were found in interactions between the electrical specs and interface to the design core,” said Posner.
 “The expertise and equipment available at UNH-IOL definitely aided debug, and the UNH-IOL provided great technical support as we worked through any issues that arose.”

 “High quality is a key selection criterion for our customers when looking for a SATA solution,” said Posner.
 “The testing sessions available through UNH-IOL allowed Synopsys to conduct additional verification to ensure product reliability and show customers that we have passed SATA-IO Building Block interoperability testing, demonstrating full SATA functionality from a single vendor.”